ferrettmerr/soundboard/README.md

 Make sure to have wireless on when testing the application so the phone has access to a data network.
 4g and call works, 3g and call does not.
 This was the case with Verizon.
 I think AT&T can do 3g data and call.

+## Architecture
-The architecture of the application should have three major components
+The following sections describe the overall architecture of the soundboard application

-* Call Server
+### Call Server

 The call servers purpose is to transfer the call status to the mobile app via push notifications.
 This allows for a much nicer application with loading screens, ability to prevent user errors before they occur and access to features of the API's POST/GET callbacks.

-* Android API wrapper around the TelAPI services.
+### Android API Wrapper Around the TelAPI Services

 The API should mirror the python/ruby API's that currently exist.
 The api should also provide a handler subclass to deal with callbacks from the Call Server. or errors